quiknode-labs/qn-guide-examples/sample-dapps/ethereum-aave-liquidation-tracker/README.md

 npm install
 ```

+3. Create a new project and database in [Supabase](https://supabase.com).
+Save the database password for later use.

-3. Create a `.env` file and add your [Supabase](https://supabase.com/) URL and anonymous key:
+4. Create a `.env` file and add your [Supabase](https://supabase.com) URL and anonymous key.
+You can get the URL and key from the Supabase dashboard by clicking the **Connect** button in the project.

 ```env
 VITE_SUPABASE_URL=your_supabase_url
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

-4. Set up your database using the provided schema:
+5. Set up your database using the provided schema:

 ```sql
 CREATE TABLE liquidations (